 - Add soaked bread, cilantro, mint, lemon juice, and 1 egg to grounded mince.
 Mix the mince and spices very well with hands.
 The mixture should be soft like roti dough.

 - Cook a small ball of cutlets to test the salt and spice level.
 Adjust mixture as per taste at this stage if required.
 (This step is optional)

 - Heat oil in a pan on low flame.

 - Beat egg whites until foamy with a hand beater.
-Add egg yolk, salt and pepper and mix well.
+Add egg yolk, salt and red chili and whisk well.

 - Dip each cutlet in egg and shallow fry each cutlet for 4 minutes on each side on medium heat.
 Then remove on a paper towel and serve.

 - Oil tends to get foamy while frying cutlets so separate beating of egg yolk and white helps overcome this problem.